-- Reviewing annual reports from funded agencies and organizations. - Holding public hearings to gather input on funding priorities and allocations. - Supporting the development and approval of the Vision Plan every five years. - Helping to ensure that investments reflect Measure Q's principles of multibenefit, match funding, equity, and climate resilience. - Reporting to the Board of Supervisors annually on the outcomes of Measure Q funding, including recommendations for priority project types to fund in future grant cycles.
+- Reviewing annual reports from funded agencies and organizations. - Holding public hearings to gather input on funding priorities. - Supporting the development of and approving the Vision Plan every five years. - Helping to ensure that investments reflect Measure Q's principles of multi-benefit, match funding, equity, and climate resilience.